Evaneos/Evaneos.github.io/README.md

 ```
 You can then access the website on http://localhost:4000/

-If you want to see the drats posts, add --drafts to the docker run command:
+If you want to see the draft posts, add --drafts to the docker run command:

 ```
 docker run --rm -v "$PWD:/src" -p 4000:4000 grahamc/jekyll serve --drafts